+пеа in a Salety issues and the requirement of a uniform dress code.
+All of the following apply to girls and boys.

+Stu ıder ts may wear:

+A watch

+One earring per ear.
+All earrings must be sleepers or studs which are plain (eg. Gold or silver, birthstone).
+No dangling earrings.
+(NB.
+Sleepers may be dangerous in some physical activities)

+A Medic Alert Indicator

+E. • ОТН ER POINTS

-- > Hats must be worn at all times when students are involved in outside activities - The School Administration reserves the right to insist on appropriate hair design, cut and colour.
-The criteria being that such things be modest and in keeping with the need for uniformity and striving to comply with health standards (eg. Hair tied tightly to reduce risk of head lice) - Hair must be neatly groomed and shoulder length or longer hair must be tied back completely and off the face - Hair attire eq. ribbons, scrunchies, headbands, plain hairclips must be blue or maroon in colour - Hair must not be artificially coloured - Hair must not have 'tracks' cut in to the hair - Children MUST NOT be at school with:
+На Hats must be worn at all times when students are involved in outside activities

+The School Administration reserves the right to insist on appropriate hair design, cut and colour.
+The criteria being such things be modest and in keeping with the need for uniformity and striving to comply with health standards (eg. tied tightly to reduce risk of head lice)

+Hair must be neatly groomed and shoulder length or longer hair must be tied back completely and off the face Hair attire eg. ribbons, scrunchies, headbands, plain hairclips must be blue or maroon in colour Hair must not be artificially coloured Hair must not have 'tracks' cut in to the hair

+Ch ildren MUST NOT be at school with:

 Coloured varnished nails

 Tattoos or decals

 Body piercing other than ears

-Make-up
+Make-up ke-up

-Hand drawings or writing on skin
+На nd drawings or writing on skin

-- > All school clothing should be clearly marked with the student's name - > All students should carry a note of explanation for any long term variance (i.e. more than one day) of the code of dress requirement - > School staff will ensure the school code of dress is adhered to, and will take appropriate action when it is not.
+All school clothing should be clearly marked with the student's name

+All students should carry a note of explanation for any long term variance (i.e. more than one day) of the code of dres requirement

+Sc hool staff will ensure the school code of dress is adhered to, and will take appropriate action when it is not.

-St. Columba's School depends very much on the support of parents in seeing that the uniform is worn correctly, and that items clearly not in line with the values, ethos and tone of the school are not worn.
+umba's School depends very much on the support of parents in seeing that the uniform is worn correctly, and that learly not in line with the values, ethos and tone of the school are not worn.